Proton Therapy vs. Traditional Radiation

 As the name implies, Pencil Beam Scanning uses an extremely narrow beam—just a few millimeters wide—to “dot” protons onto the cancer.
 The process is repeated, layer by layer, like paint applied by the tip of an incredibly fine brush.
 The treatment is ultra-precise, capable of closely regulating the radiation dose according to the volume of the tumor.

-Most proton centers treat prostate cancer with volumetric beams that deliver a fixed quantity of energy to the entire tumor and surrounding normal tissues.
+Many other proton centers treat prostate cancer with volumetric beams that deliver a fixed quantity of energy to the entire tumor and surrounding normal tissues.
 But the Pencil Beam Scanning technology available at the New York Proton Center uses “intensity-modulated proton therapy,” or IMPT.